sendahug/send-hug-backend/API_DOCS.md

 **Expected Errors**:
   - 400 (Bad Request) - In case no ID was supplied.
   - 403 (Forbidden) - In case the user is trying to read another user's messages.
-  - 404 (Not Found) - In case the mailbox the user is requesting doesn't exist.
+  - 404 (Not Found) - In case the thread ID the user is requesting doesn't exist.

 **CURL Request Sample**: `curl http://127.0.0.1:5000/messages?userID=4 -H 'Authorization: Bearer <YOUR_TOKEN>'`